NavigationContentFooter

 • s3

 In this article, we will learn how to back up data from a Scaleway Instance, using Scaleway’s Object Storage service and Duplicity.
-Duplicity is a free and open-source tool that backs up folders to a remote server, in this case an Object Storage bucket.
-Using libsync and GPG, Duplicity is able to make space-efficient encrypted backups.
+Duplicity is a free and open-source tool that backs up folders to a remote server, in this case, an Object Storage bucket.
+Using libsync and GPG, Duplicity can make space-efficient encrypted backups.

 Our objectives are to: